Original Story was posted on UC Davis News

 Jay Lund: Recognized for analysis of water and environmental policy issues leading to integrated water resources planning and management.

-Lund, the Ray B. Krone Professor in the Department of Civil and Environmental Engineering, said his election to the academy “rests on the culture, location,
+Lund, the Ray B. Krone Professor in the Department of Civil and Environmental Engineering, said his election to the academy “rests on the culture, location, students and colleagues I have enjoyed at UC Davis — a wonderful place to build a productive and useful scholarly career.”

 His major research interests are in systems analysis, economics and management of large-scale water systems, integrated urban water supplies, and water transfers and markets.
 He has led the development and application of large-scale modeling for California’s water supply, as well as other modeling studies for the management of flood control and environmental purposes.